philbowles/PangolinMQTT/docs/api.md

 Has the same pointlessly-long-name issue: `AsyncMqttClientDisconnectReason` albeit only 30 characters this time.
 It describes amd renames what its just a `uint8_t` which is wrong anyway because to get the *fullest* information from the many *valid* disconnect reasons, it needs to be a *signed* `int8_t`.

 LwIP produces [error codes](https://www.nongnu.org/lwip/2_0_x/group__infrastructure__errors.html) with negative value and these get fed back up through ESPAsyncTCP eventually to this library, which also has a few of its own valid reasons.
 How to tell the difference?
-All of Pangolin's are +ve of course, but now if you get a rare underlying TCP error which will help in diagnosing problems, you will at least get told the reason, unlike `AsyncMqttClient` which just either ignores it, lets its escalate to a confusingly different error or simply pretends it didn't happen.
+All of Pangolin's are positive values of course, but now if you get a rare underlying TCP error which will help in diagnosing problems, you will at least get told the reason, unlike `AsyncMqttClient` which just either ignores it, lets its escalate to a confusingly different error or simply pretends it didn't happen.

 The positive, library generated disconnect reasons are taken from: